apazaf/gbpn/content/en/post/2026_announcement/index.md

 In the meantime, start your winter training regimen:

-- Practice your throws with any spherical object
+- Practice your throws with any spherical object (APAZAF disclaims any responsibility for damage to persons or property)
 - Build up your snow fort engineering skills
-- Stock up on hot chocolate for post-battle celebrations
+- Stock up on your best hot chocolate for post-battle celebrations
 - Most importantly, pray to the snow gods for perfect packing snow! 🙏

 Remember: no yellow snow, no ice chunks, and definitely no rocks disguised as snowballs.
 We're warriors, not barbarians!

-Let the epic countdown to frozen glory begin!

 Snow-fully yours,
 The APAZAF Team ⛄